 |VXI MT (O)||Rs 7.72 lakh|

 |SHVS VDI+||Rs 8.29 lakh|

 |SHVS ZDI+||Rs 9.56 lakh|

-Maruti’s midsize sedan is available in four SHVS and eight petrol variants priced between Rs 7.55 lakh – Rs 9.56 lakh (ex-showroom, Delhi).
-While the petrol models’ prices range from Rs 7.55 lakh to Rs 10.52 lakh, the diesel versions are available between Rs 7.75 lakh – Rs 9.56 lakh (all ex-showroom, Delhi).
+The Maruti Ciaz carline comes in six trims spread across four SHVS and eight petrol variants – priced between Rs 7.55 lakh – Rs 9.56 lakh (ex-showroom, Delhi).
+While the petrol models are available between Rs 7.55 lakh – Rs 10.52 lakh, the diesel variants’ prices range from Rs 7.75 lakh to Rs 9.56 lakh (all ex-showroom, Delhi).
 With such competitive pricing, the Ciaz comes as an affordable option for buyers looking for fuel efficient, feature-loaded and easy yet fun to drive premium sedan.
 Read – New-generation Maruti Alto In the Works

 |Engine||1.3-litre DDiS 200 SHVS|